USD Coin Price Tops $1.00 on Major Exchanges (USDC)

-USD Coin (USDC) traded 0% higher against the U.S. dollar during the one day period ending at 16:00 PM ET on June 18th.
-Over the last week, USD Coin has traded up 0% against the U.S. dollar.
-One USD Coin token can currently be bought for $1.00 or 0.00003754 BTC on popular cryptocurrency exchanges.
-USD Coin has a market capitalization of $28.35 billion and approximately $1.68 billion worth of USD Coin was traded on exchanges in the last day.
+USD Coin (USDC) traded 0% higher against the US dollar during the 24-hour period ending at 13:00 PM ET on June 23rd.
+During the last week, USD Coin has traded 0% lower against the US dollar.
+USD Coin has a market capitalization of $28.42 billion and $4.62 billion worth of USD Coin was traded on exchanges in the last day.
+One USD Coin token can currently be purchased for approximately $1.00 or 0.00003220 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.